 Dry Floor Friction testing – AS4586:13 & AS4663:2013

 Accelerated Wear Testing – SI-AWT-2016

 Why choose us for slip testing?

 Our team can test for the slip resistance of your existing project on site, anywhere in Australia, or you can send surface samples to be slip tested in our NATA-accredited lab here in Adelaide.
-Our staff have more than 30 years of experience in slip testing for tiles, flooring systems and other pedestrian surfaces.
+Our staff have more than 30 years of experience in determining slip resistance for tiles, flooring systems and other pedestrian surfaces.
 We are skilled and experienced trouble-shooters backed by a laboratory that can provide additional services related to pedestrian surface finishes – this makes solving problems and minimising risk in your project quicker, easier and stress free.
 See more reasons here.